 #6.
 Roughneck Fuel Transfer Pump

 The flow speed is not much, it equals the gas-station rate of 8 GPM.
 However, this self-priming pump is designed to operate with silky-smooth fuel transfer and a 30-minute duty cycle, which is good to be used in shop or on the farm.
 It is, most efficiently, used for low viscosity petroleum fuels like kerosene, diesel, and other light oils.
 It is attachable to a 55-gallon drum and features a Bind-free swivel connector that minimizes hose binding to get better overall performance with no regard to whatever fueling angle you use it in.

 Conclusion: If you are looking for a small, convenient and smooth fuel transfer pump to be used in your shop, look no further.

 #7.
 Biltek 12 Volt Fuel Oil Transfer Pump

 It is a good pump for fueling your vehicles, transferring or filtering fluids such as Kerosene, Diesel, Biodiesel, and Light Oils, while available at a cheap price.
 It pumps your fuel at a rate from 5.25 to 13.2 GPM with an average of 10.5 GPM.
 Keep in mind that this pump is not for thicker oils like vegetable oil, motor oil, or transmission fluid.

 Conclusion: If this pump fits your fuel transfer needs perfectly, then there is no reason to opt for the expensive ones.

 Buying Guide for Fuel Transfer Pump:

 Carefully examine your routine and needs for the job.
 What kind of fuel or fluid are you transferring?
 How long and high do you need it transferred?
-How fast does the job require the fuel to be pump?
+How fast does the job require the fuel to be the pump?
 These are the main questions to be asked in finding your fuel transfer pump.
-Knowing the limited demands of your work can save you some money by choosing the cheaper yet suitable one.
+Knowing the limited demands of your work can save you some money by choosing a cheaper yet suitable one.